RoseCityRobotics/common_platform/docs/source/data_annotation/label_studio.md

 ### 7) 🖥️ Label your images
 - Go to **Projects → Your Project**
 - Select a task, assign labels and draw boxes
-- See the Label Studio labeling guide for power tips: <https://labelstud.io/guide/>
+- See the [Label Studio labeling guide](https://labelstud.io/guide/) for power tips

 ### 8) 🖥️ Export / Share your annotations
 - If **Sync on submit** is on, results are already in `/home/rcr/teleop_data/annotations`